Arthur R. Thompson: Earlier career

-Before leading the JBS, Thompson's biography reports a career as an anti-communist activist, claiming to have infiltrated Marxist organizations near his Seattle home during the 1960's.
+Before leading the JBS, Thompson's biography reports a career as an anti-communist activist, claiming to have infiltrated Marxist organizations near his Seattle home during the 1960s.

 According to his JBS biography, Thompson served on a small city council (unspecified), chaired a local Chamber of Commerce (unnamed), and held roles as a Republican Party official and elector.
 He was also recognized as a Washington State citizen advocate for the Christian Coalition.
 The biography mentions his attendance at the University of Washington and the Washington Military Academy but does not specify his graduation dates or field of study.

 Views

 Thompson believed that Russian communism remains a serious threat to the United States, and is responsible for much global terrorism including 9/11.
 He has claimed a number of Islamists, including Ayman al-Zawahiri, are or were communists.
 He has criticised both mainstream Republicans and Tea Party movement figures, such as Sarah Palin, for failing to see the nature of the threat from Moscow.
 He also believed in a shadowy international conspiracy, including such bodies as the Council on Foreign Relations, the Trilateral Commission and the Rockefeller family, that threatens American interests.